 Establishment and Operation of Aircraft Maintenance Unit

-In order to establish and operate an Aircraft Maintenance Unit in the Republic of Cyprus, one needs to obtain an approval for the establishment and operation of Aircraft Maintenance Unit by the Department of Civil Aviation, operating under the auspices of the Ministry of Transport, Communications and Works.
+test In order to establish and operate an Aircraft Maintenance Unit in the Republic of Cyprus, one needs to obtain an approval for the establishment and operation of Aircraft Maintenance Unit by the Department of Civil Aviation, operating under the auspices of the Ministry of Transport, Communications and Works.

 Based on the Commission Regulation (EU) 1321/2014 the term ‘aircraft’ means any machine that can derive support in the atmosphere from the reactions of the air other than reactions of the air against the earth’s surface; while the term “maintenance” means any one or combination of overhaul, repair, inspection, replacement, modification or defect rectification of an aircraft or component, with the exception of pre-flight inspection.